NadaAlamri/Data-Science/MVP/MVP_notebook.md

 <h3>MVP of Analysis of DASS study to predict Depression</h3>
-the goal of this project is to understand the factors that may contribute in possible *** of Depression.
+the goal of this project is to understand the factors that may contribute to an individual's depression.
 The study will focus also on finding the realtionship between anxiety and depression.<br>
 to achieve this goal, a study were implemented on the data provided.<br>
 the level of Depression, Stress and Anxiety we're calculated and added to the dataset.<br>
 data cleansing and getting rid of null values.<br>